jessicarush/react-notes/ajax.md

 If you want to fetch data with an Ajax request, it is **always recommended that you do this in the `componentDidMount()` method** as opposed to the `constructor()`.
 In addition, you should also always avoid setting state in the constructor.

 [Axios](https://github.com/axios/axios) is a promise-based HTTP client that works both in the browser and in a node. js environment.
-It basically provides a single API for dealing with XMLHttpRequests and node's http interface.
-Besides that, it wraps the requests using a polyfill for ES6 new's promise syntax.
+It basically provides a single API for dealing with *XMLHttpRequests* and node's http interface.
+Besides that, it wraps the requests using a polyfill for ES6's new promise syntax.

-To use Axios, you'll need yo install it:
+To use Axios, you'll need to install it:

 ```
 npm install axios
 ```

-## Example - simple request to API
+## Example - Simple request to API

 This example makes a request to a simple github api.